decentralized-identity/didcomm-messaging/extensions/email_transport/main.md

 `Subject`| Each time that compliant agents begin a new DIDComm thread, they SHOULD use the name of the DIDComm application protocol to set this header; subsequent messages should begin with "Re: " and the original subject name.
 For example, if an email carries the first message in a DIDComm protocol named `issue-credential`, then the email's `Subject` line might be: "issue-credential ABC" (where ABC is some subset of the DIDComm `thid` value, to keep email threads separate), and subsequent messages in the same DIDComm thread might be "Re: issue-credential ABC".
 [`Message-ID`](https://www.rfc-editor.org/rfc/rfc2822#section-3.6.2) | If practical, a compliant implementation SHOULD set this value using the same value that is used in the `id` header of the plaintext of the first attached DIDComm message.
 Since the email header requires a two-part identifier separated by `@`, the convention is for the first part to come from DIDComm's `id`, and the second part to come from DIDComm's `thid` header.
 [`In-Reply-To`](https://www.rfc-editor.org/rfc/rfc2822#section-3.6.2) | If practical and applicable, SHOULD follow the same conventions as `Message-ID` -- but reference the preceding message in the DIDComm thread.
+[`Keywords`](https://www.rfc-editor.org/rfc/rfc2822#section-3.6.5) | Compliant agents that send messages SHOULD add "didcomm" to this comma-separated list.
+This enables an optimization, in that compliant agents that see this SHOULD assume that multiple DIDComm attachments appear in correct order; they can eliminate the burden of analyzing the internals of the plaintext to confirm this.

 #### Problem Reports